Can Unit Testing and Core Data become BFFs?

 • Persistent Container is a fairly new member of the Core Data family.
 It was introduced in iOS 10 to help simplify the creation of the managed object model, persistent store coordinator and any managed object contexts.

 • Managed Object Context is a temporary, in-memory record of all NSManagedObject instances accessed, created or updated during its lifecycle.
-An app will typically have multiple contexts in existence at any one given time.
+An app typically has multiple contexts in existence at any given time.
 These contexts will form a parent-child relationship.
-When a child context is saved it will push its changes to its parent's context which will then merge these changes into its own state.
-At the top of this parent-child hierarchy is the main context, this context upon being saved will push its changes into the persistent store.
+When a child context is saved, it pushes its changes to its parent's context, which then merges these changes into its own state.
+At the top of this parent-child hierarchy is the main context; this context, upon being saved, will push its changes into the persistent store.

 • Managed Object Model is a set of entities that define each NSManagedObject subclass.
 An entity can be thought of as a table in a database.

 • Persistent Object Store is an abstraction over the actual storage of our data.
-Handles communication with that storage e.g. with SQLite storage, converts fetch requests into SQL statements.
+It handles communication with that storage, e.g. with SQLite storage, converts fetch requests into SQL statements.

-• Storage it's common for this to be a SQLite store but the store could also be: XML, binary and in-memory.
+• Storage It's common for Core Data storage to be a SQLite store, but the store could also be XML, binary or in-memory.

-Let's start with the manager that will handle setting up our Core Data stack:
+Let's build the above stack and unit test it, starting with the manager that will handle setting up and managing the Core Data stack:

 class CoreDataManager {